How can we help you?

 Step 2 – Online strengths-based assessment

-Once you have submitted your application, you will be invited to complete an online strengths-based assessment which aims to consider your strengths alongside the role of a solicitor apprentice.
-You will have 7 calendar days from submitting your application to complete the online assessment – we would therefore encourage you to complete the assessment as soon as you are able to and we recommend that you do not leave completing the assessment to the final day, in case any technical issues arise.
-Please note, we are unable to reopen the assessment once the deadline has passed.
+Once you have submitted your application, you will automatically be invited to take our online strengths-based assessment which aims to consider your strengths alongside the role of a solicitor apprentice.
+We encourage you to complete the assessment as soon as you are able to and recommend that you do not leave completing the assessment to the final day, in case any technical issues arise.

 Before completing the assessment, we would strongly recommend that you complete some practice assessments.
 You will also receive this link in the email containing your invitation to complete the assessment, after submitting your online application.